 As president of UB, I promise to continue to uphold and protect these values that we hold dear."

-We are a culturally diverse community with science and engineering students originating from 65 different countries across the world and 30 states here in the U.S.
+We are a culturally diverse community with science and engineering students from 73 different countries across the world and 33 states/territories here in the U.S.

-This map shows the home countries and states of current SEAS students, both undergraduate and graduate, as of Spring 2018.
+This map shows the home countries and states of current SEAS students, both undergraduate and graduate, as of Fall 2021.

 Excellent support services for international students and scholars are one reason UB has managed to triple its international enrollment in the past 15 years.